donato/notes/jsconf-2015/action-items.md

 1. for visual diff comparison, try node-huxley
     - Huxley, was originally created by Facebook as a Python tool which was cancelled and deprecated
     - It was resurrected by open source community as node-huxley
-1. Serve different builds per user-agent
-    - Optimize to include only the CSS prefixes needed, and only the shims neccessary
-    - Smaller file size for everyone, faster load for flash fallback browsers
-    - Negative is more complex build and deploy system
 1. "Optimistic update"
     - This is the idea that when someone makes an action, the UI should show it, even before the model updates
         + For example, you click "like" on facebook, and see the update, but the update hasn't propagated to servers yet